-Following decisions taken by the plant owners, to permanently shutdown four reactors, licensees in Sweden are facing new challanges in the area of human resources as well as the overall safety strategies.
-The lincensees must ensure that safety is maintained throughout the decommissioning process and also ensure safe and stable continued operation of the remaining nuclear power reactors at the sites.
-Various approaches have been applied by the licensees to preserve, develop and strengthen the safety culture, and to ensure that safety and radiation protection are properly maintained.
-Due to these new challenges SSM has focused its supervision at the sites concerned to the licensees' staffing and the competence of the staff.
+Following decisions taken by the plant owners to permanently shut down four reactors, licensees in Sweden were facing new challanges in the area of human resources as well as the overall safety strategies.
+Decommissioning is now ongoing, in different stages, at three sites.
+Various approaches are applied by the licensees to preserve, develop and strengthen the safety culture, and to ensure that safety, including measures for radiation protection, is properly maintained.

-The closure of two of the oldest reactors, less maintenance and fewer large projects involving reactor systems, and concerted efforts to improve radiation protection conditions in the work environment resulted in substantially lower average collective dose per year and reactor.
+The closure of the four oldest reactors, less maintenance and fewer large projects involving reactor systems, and concerted efforts to improve radiation protection conditions in the work environment resulted in substantially lower average collective dose per year and reactor.
 The work to lower individual radiation doses has also been successful.
 During the reporting period only very few NPP staff received radiation doses exceeding 10 mSv.
 Special projects have inter alia focused on education and training and measures to adhere the new dose limit for the lens of the eye.

-In the area of emergency preparedness, the emergensy preparedness and response regulations contain new rules for logistics centres and provisions concerning the ability to receive aid and support from external organisations.
-Changes have also been made to the structure of the regulations and some requirements were moved to over-arching general safety regulations.
+In the area of emergency preparedness, the regulations contain new rules for logistics centres and provisions concerning the ability to receive aid and support from external organisations.
+Changes have also been made to the structure of the regulations and some requirements were moved to new over-arching general safety regulations in SSMFS 2018:1.
 A number of new monitoring stations have been installed around the nuclear power plants in Sweden.
 The new stations will provide information on dose rates at 90 locations around the Swedish nuclear power plants.
-The licensees have also devoted efforts to the area of severe accident management guidelines (SAMG) and improvements to existing procedures, and the creation of new procedures for extraordinary situations at Swedish NPPs are ongoing.
-The work will also enhance procedures and guides on managing accidents affecting more than one unit at a site.
+The licensees have also devoted efforts to the area of severe accident management guidelines (SAMG) and improvements to existing procedures, and new procedures for extraordinary situations at Swedish NPPs are in place, including procedures and guides on managing accidents affecting more than one unit at a site.

 At the seventh review meeting, Contracting Parties decided that the fulfilment of the principles and practical implementation of the VDNS should be specifically considered while preparing national reports for the eighth review meeting.
-For this reason, a brief discussion of practical measures regarding implementation of principles of the Declaration is provided in Chapter 2, and presented in detail in Chapter 3, Articles 6, 14, 18 and 19 of this report.
+For this reason, practical measures regarding implementation of principles of the Declaration are briefly discussed in Chapter 2, and are presented in detail in Chapter 3, Articles 6, 14, 18 and 19 of this report.